 The Day Begins at the Upperville Colt & Horse Show

-As the sun rises, riders and trainers are arriving.
-The tension and focus for horses and riders is palatable as they prepare for the day’s competition.
+As the sun rises, riders and trainers begin arriving.
+The tension and focus for horses and riders is palpable as they prepare for the day’s competition.
 Trainers lead horses stabled nearby from their trailers, and those staying onsite in purpose-built stall structures are checked and walked.
 It is time to stretch and get ready for a day of competition.
 Competitors clean and shine their tack and clothing.
-Barn dogs, possibly even more numerous than the horses, trot alongside their owners and investigate the stalls and grounds.
-All the rings are given a final inspection – hunter, jumper, schooling, and lunging.
+Barn dogs trot alongside their owners and investigate the stalls and grounds.
+All the rings are given a final inspection—hunter, jumper, schooling and lunging.
 Upperville Horse Show attendees enjoy strolling the stables to see where participating barns and owners compete for the Best Tack Room Award.
 They set up decorations, seating areas and even full-fledged tailgates at the front of their assigned stable areas.

 Under the Oaks: History of the Upperville Horse Show

 In 1853, Colonel Richard Henry Dulany created the Upperville Colt & Horse Show to encourage better care and breeding of horses.
-Dulany’s property, Grafton Farm was the site for the show.
+Dulany’s property Grafton Farm was the site for the show.
 Grafton was famous for its magnificent oak trees even then.
 The first-ever trophy was designed, crafted and donated by Louis Tiffany of the famous Tiffany & Co.
-The show has grown in prestige and renown since.
-Today riders of all ages – from toddlers to Olympians – take to the rings to compete while the eager crowds enjoy the spectacle and the sport.
+The show has grown in prestige and renown since, and today riders of all ages—from toddlers to Olympians—take to the rings to compete while the eager crowds enjoy the spectacle and the sport.

-In 2022, Grafton Farm–the site of the Upperville Colt & Horse Show–was added to the National Register of Historic Places.
-Sited in Fauquier County, the region is known for its picturesque rolling hills, horse farms, wineries, and history.
+In 2022, Grafton Farm was added to the National Register of Historic Places.
+Sited in Fauquier County, the region is known for its picturesque hills, horse farms, wineries and history.
 Among the Grafton Farm’s famous oak trees are several that date back to the Revolutionary War.
-There are original structures still standing.
-Notably, the 1895 Grandstand has been carefully restored to preserve its historic significance.
+There are original structures still standing—notably, the 1895 Grandstand has been carefully restored to preserve its historic significance.
 In open-entry seating on the Hunter side of the property, spectators can sit under a sloped roof of charming green shingles to watch the show.

 Today more than 2,000 horse and rider combinations show up for the week of competitions.
 This makes it one of the larger horse shows in the United States, as well as the documented oldest.
 The National Show Hunter Hall of Fame and the Virginia Horse Show Association named Upperville the Horse Show of the Year.
 UCHS is a 501(c)3 charitable organization.
 Funds raised support The Churches of Upperville Outreach Program and other area charities.

-Food & Shopping at the Upperville Horse Show
+Food & Shopping at the Upperville Horse and Colt Show

 Vendors set up shop throughout the grounds of the Upperville Colt & Horse Show.
 Local boutiques display their wares alongside international equestrian brands like Dubarry of Ireland, as do artists and antique vendors like Baileywyck Antiques.
 If you’re missing a grand hat to mark the occasion, you won’t have to walk far to find some gorgeous choices.
 Food vendors are also scattered throughout to offer refreshments.
 And, of course, the popular old-fashioned lemonade stand never fails to deliver smiles.

-The Horses & Horsepower Classic Car Show & More
+The Horses & Horsepower Classic Car Show and More

 The day before the official start of the show, UCHS holds a “Jump4Fun Day”.
 This is an informal day where any rider can sign up to test the courses and jump their mounts.
 Over the course of the week, other competitions round out the experience alongside the horses.
 The traditional Jack Russel Terrier races and the Horses and Horsepower Classic Car Show are two of the most popular non-equine activities for guests.